okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Each node also has a `kubelet` and `kube-proxy`.
 The `kubelet` talks to the master node and `kube-proxy` talks to the iptables.

+A service itself can be like the load balancer.
+The service will be publicly available.